saju575/Learning_Portal/README.md

 ### Functionality

-🠪 It has a video page , from that a student can view the video and give quiz and assignments to the video 🠪 Once a quiz or assignment has been given students can not give the quiz or assignment again to that particular video
+🠪 It has a video page , from that a student can view the video and give quiz and assignments to the video.

+🠪 Once a quiz or assignment has been given students can not give the quiz or assignment again to that particular video

 🠪 It has also a leaderboard page that is show top 20 student quiz and assignment marks